Taeyong-Sung/quiz-game/README.md

 ## Future goals to add to the game:
 * More quiz questions.
 * Mouse-over Hint on each questions.
-* Timer on each question.
+* Timer on each questions.

 Project planning link : [Planning Material](https://docs.google.com/document/d/1ruifHj5xjO8IezIZq7vjtgry1uHaIX9O6zKewnI3ZAo/edit).